 The designer’s idea was to create a space that could bring people together through a meditative and reflective experience.
 This was done by combining colored cones in several layers to create a filter for the outside view.

-This pavilion becomes an illuminated space at the water’s edge that encourages people to see the world differently.
+This pavilion becomes an illuminated space at the water’s edge, encouraging people to see the world differently.
 And you can have one of the city’s most visually exciting ping-pong tables.

 Filtered Rays were purposely made of colors.
 Yinka Ilori believes that colors have many uses in architecture and the spaces we walk through.
 Also, the excellent service of colors can help improve any experience and your mental health.

 Furthermore, the region where this pavilion was made appears to be a new target for local gentrification.
-The area has recently been taken over by real estate co-working spaces, and local spaces such as Griessmühle have closed.
+Real estate co-working spaces have recently taken over the area, and local spaces such as Griessmühle have closed.

 So, whenever you go there for pictures, remember that the shiny objects in front of you can be just a distraction for actual state exploitation.